-

 State of Texas v.
 United States (5th Cir., October 6, 2022)

-A three-judge panel of the U.S. Fifth Circuit Court of Appeals voted unanimously to uphold the 2021 ruling of a Federal District Court in the Southern District of Texas enjoining the DACA program and vacating the 2012 DHS memorandum establishing the program.
-The Fifth Circuit agreed with the lower court’s finding that the DACA program violated the Administrative Procedure Act both procedurally and substantively because the program did not go through notice-and-comment rulemaking and was, in the court’s view, inconsistent with the Immigration and Nationality Act.
+A three-judge panel of the U.S. Fifth Circuit Court of Appeals unanimously upheld the 2021 district court ruling enjoining DACA and vacating the 2012 DHS memorandum establishing it.
+The Fifth Circuit agreed with the district court’s finding that the DACA program violated the Administrative Procedure Act both procedurally and substantively because the program did not go through notice-and-comment rulemaking and was, in the court’s view, inconsistent with the Immigration and Nationality Act.

 **Litigation is listed for informational purposes and is not comprehensive.
 For the current status of legal challenges, check other sources.**